krzentner/language-world/data/text-davinci-003/chain_md/bin-picking-4.md

-First, the robot should bring its gripper as close as possible to the object.
-The smallest distance and angle between the robot and the object will improve accuracy of the robot’s movements.

 Steps:  1.
-Move the robot's gripper as close as possible to the object  2.
-Grab the object  3.
-Move the object towards the bin  4.
-Release the object into the bin
+Put gripper above cube  2.
+Drop gripper around cube  3.
+Close gripper around cube  4.
+Move cube towards target bin  5.
+Drop cube into target bin
+- When the robot's gripper is not above the cube, the robot should place gripper above cube.
-- When the robot's gripper is not near the object, the robot should move gripper as close as possible to the object.
+- When the robot's gripper is not around cube and the robot's gripper is open, the robot should drop gripper around cube.
-- When the robot's gripper is near the object and the gripper is still open, the robot should grab the object.
+- When the robot's gripper is near cube and the robot's gripper is open, the robot should close gripper around cube.
-- When the robot's gripper is closed and the object is still near the gripper, the robot should move object towards bin.
+- When the robot's gripper is above cube and the robot's gripper is closed, the robot should move cube towards target bin.
-- When the robot's gripper is near the bin and the object is close to the bin, the robot should release object into the bin.
+- When the cube is near the target bin, the robot should drop cube into target bin.